zendframework/zend-stratigility/README.md

 > From "Strata", Latin for "layer", and "agility".

-This package supercedes and replaces [phly/conduit](https://github.com/phly/conduit).
+This package supersedes and replaces [phly/conduit](https://github.com/phly/conduit).

 Stratigility is a port of [Sencha Connect](https://github.com/senchalabs/connect) to PHP.
 It allows you to create and dispatch middleware pipelines.